-Must-See Hidden Gems Around the Lake Almanor Area
+Must-See Hidden Gems Around the Lake Almanor Area in 2018

 You have survived the winter, made it through the holidays, and binge-watched all of your favorite shows.
 Now summer has finally arrived, and it is during this time of year we start thinking about getting out for adventures.
 For you valley dwellers, the Lake Almanor area is a perfect day’s drive that offers a ton of things to see and do.
 Getting out of the summer heat in Sacramento Valley can be refreshing.

 There is a reason Highway 36 is called the Volcanic Legacy Scenic Byway.
 It can be summed up by that magical feeling you get when you round the corner at Johnson Grade that first time back visiting Almanor and are greeted by Mt.
 Lassen off in the distance, snow capped and towering over the entire basin.
 The feeling of untouched wilderness and absolute grandeur lets you know you’ve arrived someplace special.

 If you are new to the area and want to find out where to start exploring, stop in at the Lassen National Forest Ranger Station in Chester and pick up a map of the forest.
 While you’re there, stop by The Coffee Station in Chester and purchase a Water Trails Map of Lake Almanor that highlights the great spots to explore while on the water, as well as all of the local services that support the water sports enthusiast.
 If you are interested in fresh roasted coffee then Rusty Roof Coffee Roasters Lastly, don’t forget to stop by our office at 681 Main St. in Chester and let us know you enjoyed the article.
 Here are some of our favorite spots to visit:

 Things to do near Lake Almanor

 - Humbug Valley and Sacred Soda Springs